top of page

 Passionate about Meaningful Change

-I’ve known I wanted to make a difference in the world since I was a kid… the only question was how.
-In the first stage of my career, I was obsessed with the idea of wide-scale societal change, and asked myself how I could most efficiently use my talents to shift the world toward greater social and environmental justice.
-This journey took me through the worlds of international development, social impact, and sustainability, and gave me insight into the potential impact and common pitfalls of nonprofits, social enterprises, responsible business, and more.
+I’ve known I wanted to make a difference in the world since I was a kid— the only question was how.
+In the first stage of my career, I was obsessed with finding systemic levers for wide-scale societal change, and asked myself how I could most efficiently use my talents to shift the world toward greater social and environmental justice.
+This journey took me through the worlds of international development, social impact, and sustainability, and gave me insight into the potential impact and common pitfalls of nonprofits, social enterprises and responsible business.

-But something wasn’t working for me… Though I knew in my head that my work was making a difference, I couldn't ignore that, too often, the work felt forced, hollow, and exhausting despite my passion for change.
-Though I received praise from those around me and promotions from my bosses, I felt trapped—like I was hitting my head against a ceiling, knowing I had so much more to give, yet shaken and terrified that I’d be “found out” whenever I stepped into a higher leadership position.
-And though I worked myself sick, I couldn’t escape the feeling that no matter how hard I worked, it would never be enough.
+But something wasn’t working.
+Though I knew intellectually that my work mattered, I couldn't ignore that it often felt forced, hollow, and exhausting despite my passion for change.
+I received praise and promotions, but I felt trapped, like I was hitting my head against a ceiling.
+I knew had more to give, yet felt shaken and terrified that I’d be “found out” whenever I stepped into a higher leadership position.
+And no matter how hard I worked—often to the point of getting sick— it never felt like enough.

 IMG_5085_edited.jpg

-Finally, facing burnout after a series of high-impact but exhausting jobs, a major breakup, and a cross-country-then-back-again move, I finally started listening to my inner wisdom, sorting through the voices of doubts and “shoulds,” and forging a path more aligned with my values.
-I realized that though I had many ways to give, where I really came alive was in mentoring and supporting individuals on my teams to thrive—to contribute their talents to the issues that matter, while living healthy, happy lives themselves.
-It is this passion that led me to coaching, where I work to help others forge a path toward contribution to the world that's authentic, meaningful and sustainable for them.
+Finally, facing burnout after a series of high-impact but exhausting jobs, a major breakup, and a cross-country-then-back-again move, I started listening to my inner wisdom.
+I sorted through the voices of doubts and “shoulds,” and forged a path more aligned with my values.
+What became clear was that I had many ways to give, but where I most came alive was in mentoring and supporting individuals on my teams to thrive: to contribute their talents to the issues that matter, while living healthy, happy lives themselves.
+It's this passion that led me to coaching, where I work to help others forge a path of contribution to the world that are authentic, meaningful and sustainable for them.

 I am a white, able-bodied, cis-gendered woman from an upper middle class background.
 I am actively engaged in the journey of owning my privilege and deepening my allyship through both inner work and external activism.